trade-tariff/trade-tariff-api-docs/source/getting-started.html.md

 ## Accessing Content

-GOV.UK Trade Tariff API is used to access content that is hosted on [www.gov.uk/trade-tariff](https://www.gov.uk/trade-tariff).
-For a given commodity, for example [Pure-bred breeding animals](https://www.trade-tariff.service.gov.uk/trade-tariff/commodities/0101210000), we can look this up through this API:
+The GOV.UK Trade Tariff API is used to access content that is hosted on [www.gov.uk/trade-tariff](https://www.gov.uk/trade-tariff) for a given commodity.
+For example, [Pure-bred breeding animals](https://www.trade-tariff.service.gov.uk/commodities/0101210000), with a commodity code of 0101210000, can be viewed through this API:

 ```shell
 curl https://www.trade-tariff.service.gov.uk/api/v2/commodities/0101210000